joshling1919/graphql/notes/graphql.md

 (Web Page (GraphiQL)) <-GraphQL Query-> Express/GraphQL Server <--> Datastore

-GraphiQL: used solely for development; tool made by GraphQL team.
+GraphiQL: used solely for development; tool made by GraphQL team. allows us to make queries against our development server.

 Packages we installed for the `users` project:
 * Express: handling http request and making responses